geoattract/notes-warren-buffett-letters/jitta-llm-prompt-full-211125.md

 $$\text{Intrinsic Value} = \frac{\text{FCF}}{WACC - g}$$

 ### Output Structure:
 Follow the step-by-step framework below, completing each section thoroughly before moving to the next.
-The analysis culminates in a comprehensive Executive Summary that clearly states whether the stock is undervalued or overvalued.
+The analysis culminates in a comprehensive Executive Summary that clearly states whether the stock is undervalued or overvalued based on your independent calculations.

 ---